UMR7320/HAL-developments/SPIP_integration/plugins/spip_webpage_from_hal (version modifiee)/README.md

+***WARNING:*** this is a modified version of the spip_webpage_from_hal plugin, developped by Boris Morel, from Université Grenoble Alpes.
+The original version can be found [here](https://github.com/Saga-UGA/spip_webpage_from_hal).
+This version was modified for aesthetics and more flexibility (such as for the thumbnails).

 # Spip plugin to include an html list of publications from Hal directly in your website #

 ## How does it works ? ##